Gene-Editing Scientist's 'Actions Are A Product Of Modern China'

 "His actions are a product of modern China," says Yangyang Cheng, a particle physicist and postdoctoral researcher at Cornell University.

-Cheng attended the same elite Chinese university as He, and she's been doing a lot of thinking about what motivated him.
+Cheng attended the same elite Chinese university as He, and she has been doing a lot of thinking about what motivated him.
 Cheng says his actions are not representative of Chinese scientists' ethical standards.
 She says he conducted a "reckless and unethical" experiment and should face consequences.
-But "there are structural, systematic, and institutional flaws behind this experiment, what created him, what incentivized him, and what failed to stop him," she notes.
+But "there are structural, systematic and institutional flaws behind this experiment, what created him, what incentivized him and what failed to stop him," she notes.

 "I think part of his motivation was that he wanted to do something that is world's first," says Cheng.
 "And that could give him more name recognition in the hopes that it will bring him more investments and also more future business opportunities for his companies."